Introduction: “Will I Ever Feel Like Myself Again?”

 What Recovery from Postpartum Depression Really Looks Like

-It does not mean:
+Recovery does not require:

-Feeling happy all the time
+- Feeling happy all the time

-Never feeling tired or overwhelmed
+- Never feeling tired, anxious, or overwhelmed

-Recovery does look like:
+Recovery may instead look like:

-Improved sleep and clarity
+- Improved concentration and emotional clarity

 Common Fear: “What If This Never Ends?”